Prime Minister Imran Khan says shutdown of factories in Sindh has contributed to rising sugar prices - ExBulletin

 “We found out that since July the sugar factories have been granted a suspension order against the rule.
 And so our government has been unable to do anything,” Prime Minister Imran Khan said.

 The prime minister said it was further discovered that the Pakistan Competition Commission had fined the factories 40 billion rupees after discovering that they had accumulated sugar through cartelization.
-“They also got a stay order against it,” he said.
+“They also got a stay order against it,” he said, visibly upset.

 Prime Minister Imran Khan, in a new review of the sweets, said they had even gone so far as to obtain suspension orders against the 500 billion rupees in taxes charged to them by the Federal Board of Revenue (FBR ) for selling “off-pound” sugar. , which was discovered by the Sugar Commission which investigated the country’s recent sugar crisis.